-When recording "In Step", his last studio album with Double Trouble, Vaughan had 32 different amps at his disposal, including a 1962 Fender Twin, a mint original 1959 Fender Bassman, and vintage Fender Harvard and Magnatone amps, in addition to the Fender Vibroverbs, Dumble Steel String Singers, and various Fenders and Marshalls he used onstage.
+When recording "In Step", his last studio album with Double Trouble, Vaughan had over 30 different amps at his disposal, including a 1962 Fender Twin, a mint original 1959 Fender Bassman, and vintage Fender Harvard and Magnatone amps, in addition to the Fender Vibroverbs, Dumble Steel String Singers, and various Fenders and Marshalls he used onstage.

 When recording each song, Vaughan experimented with different combinations of amps and settings until he dialed in the sound he wanted.

 Stevie used this amp in early the 1980s for clear tone.
 The amp had two 12 inch Celestion G12-80 speakers, and brown vinyl and tan grill cloth and it was Marshall’s version of a Fender Twin Reverb.

 With 100 watts of output and a power amp section driven by KT77 tubes, the Club and Country provides more clean headroom than the typical Marshall design.

 During the preparation for the tour with David Bowie, David’s crew took Stevie’s Marshall and painted the vinyl black and the grill cloth grey to make it blend in with the other amps.
 Stevie eventually decided not to go, but the amp remained in that condition.

 Stevie eventually traded in the amp in 1983.
 As of now, it can be seeb at the Stevie Ray Vaughan museum.